Gauravus01/Microsoft-Incident-Project/README.md

 # Microsoft-Incident-Project
 Microsoft Incident Project Including Fake URL's, Fake Links, Fake Information.
-We Analyze these details in 5 Lakh Row Data.
-These are really Fake or Only Null Information.
+We Analyze that they are really Fake or Only Null Information in Sample dataset with 5 Lakh rows data.